jackhanlon5/cs573-final-proj/README.md

 10/10: Created this branch, had initial sketches and a few pseudo visualizations created.
 Direction of final visualizations established and plans laid out.

 10/24: Iterated on the psuedo visualizations.
 Added an idea to visualize 'team statistics' on a map as a result of the map assignment and added a sketch.
 Work on that to follow.

+10/31: Iterated on the radar chart.
+Made it a little easier to view and read the statistics.
+Sadly need each axis to be normalized otherwise the data looks ridiculous and it is impossible to read.
+Added a better legend which is now able to be interacted with as well!
+Also fixed the dataset path so anyone can run it and interact easily.